Our Favorite Villages & Hotels in Provence-Alpes-Côte d’Azur

 Grasse

 To this day, in and around Grasse, Dior, Hermès, and Chanel all grow May roses and jasmine in protected flower fields.
-Every year the town exuberantly celebrates both of these fragrant blossoms with two festivals, and just this year Dior re-established the famous Château de la Colle Noire, Christian Dior’s former residence in Grasse.
+Every year, Grasse exuberantly celebrates both of these fragrant blossoms with two festivals, and just this year Dior re-established the famous Château de la Colle Noire, Christian Dior’s former residence in Grasse.
+Louis Vuitton’s Rose des Vents is the most emblematic of the fragrant flowers of Grasse, as described by perfumer, Jacques Cavallier Belletrud.
+Belletrud, partnering with the Louis Vuitton and Christian Dior fashion houses, opened a perfumery housed on an 18th-century estate to cultivate 450 different plants to create Louis Vuitton and Dior’s high-end, layered scents.

 Eze